ahmedaljawahiry/django-admin-site-search/README.md

 - 🎩 Works out-of-the-box, with minimal config.
 - 🔎 Search performed on:
   - App labels.
-  - Model labels and fields.
+  - Model labels and field attributes.
-  - Object Char and Text fields (with `__icontains`).
+  - CharField values (with `__icontains`).
+    - Subclasses also included: `SlugField`, `URLField`, etc.
 - 🔒 Built-in auth: users can only search apps and models that they have permission to view.
 - ⚡ Results appear on-type, with throttling/debouncing to avoid excessive requests.
 - 🎹 Keyboard navigation (cmd+k, up/down, enter).
 - ✨ Responsive, and supports dark/light mode.
-  - Uses Django's built-in CSS vars to match your admin theme.
+  - Django's built-in CSS vars are used to match your admin theme.

 ## Requirements